Nitro TD Patch-A (transdermal)

 Wash your hands after applying or removing a skin patch.

-You may have very low blood pressure while taking this medicine.
-Call your doctor if you are sick with vomiting or diarrhea, or if you are sweating more than usual.
+You may have very low blood pressure while using Nitro TD Patch-A. Call your doctor if you are sick with vomiting or diarrhea, or if you are sweating more than usual.

-Nitroglycerin transdermal will not work fast enough to treat an angina attack.
+Nitro TD Patch-A will not work fast enough to treat an angina attack.
 Your doctor may prescribe a fast-acting medicine to treat an angina attack.
 Tell your doctor if it seems like any of your medicines don't work as well in treating or preventing angina attacks.

 Do not stop using this medicine without your doctor's advice, even if you feel fine.
 You may have increased angina attacks if you stop using the medication suddenly.